 Detailed cost data was provided to the Authority but is not published for confidentiality reasons.
-SKM indicated that the information provided appeared consistent with the information submitted to the Authority.
-Overall, the budget of \$216,000 for labour cost for 2012-13 was consistent with the historical expenditure of \$216,800.
+Overall, the budget of \$216,000 for labour cost for 2012-13 was consistent with the historical expenditure of \$216,900.

-Sequater advised SKM that the estimated costs include reductions applied to Dam Operator and Scheme Supervisor costs for time spent on other schemes/activities not part of the Lower Lockyer Valley Water Supply Scheme.
-Information from Sequater indicates that these costs have been transferred to the Morton Vale system.
+Seqwater advised SKM that the estimated costs include reductions applied to Dam Operator and Scheme Supervisor costs for time spent on other schemes/activities not part of the Lower Lockyer Valley WSS.
+Information from Seqwater indicates that these costs have been transferred to the Morton Vale system.
 In addition to the base salary, dam operators and rangers are paid an allowance to compensate the staff for being on-call when not on duty.
 This allowance can be fairly substantial given the remoteness of many of these assets.